-- the severity of the disease under investigation; - the size of the target patient population; - the eligibility criteria for the clinical trial; - the availability of an appropriate genomic screening test; - · the perceived risks and benefits of the drug candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the patient referral practices of physicians; - $\cdot$ the ability to monitor patients adequately during and after treatment; and - $\cdot$ the proximity and availability of clinical trial sites for prospective patients.
+- · the severity of the disease under investigation; - · the size of the target patient population; - · the eligibility criteria for the clinical trial; - · the availability of an appropriate genomic screening test; - the perceived risks and benefits of the drug candidate under study; - · the efforts to facilitate timely enrollment in clinical trials; - · the patient referral practices of physicians; - the ability to monitor patients adequately during and after treatment; and - the proximity and availability of clinical trial sites for prospective patients.

-Because the target patient populations for our drug candidates are relatively small, it may be difficult to successfully identify patients, which may lead to delays in enrollment for our trials.
+Because the target patient populations for our drug candidates are relatively small, it may be difficult to successfully identify patients, could delay enrollment for our trials.
 If the market opportunities for our drug candidates are smaller than we believe they are, our product revenues may be adversely affected and our business may suffer.

 We focus our research and product development on treatments for cancer and rare genetic diseases, including genomically defined cancer and diseases driven by abnormal kinase activation.
-Because the target patient populations for our drug candidates are relatively small it may be difficult to successfully identify patients.
-We have entered into an agreements with Ventana to develop and commercialize a companion diagnostic test for BLU-554 in order to identify HCC patients with aberrantly active FGFR4 signaling as indicated by FGF19 overexpression and with Qiagen to develop and commercialize a companion diagnostic test for BLU-285 in order to identify GIST patients with the PDGFRα D842V mutation.
+Because the target patient populations for our drug candidates are relatively small, it may be difficult to successfully identify patients.
+We have entered into agreements with third parties to develop a companion diagnostic test for avapritinib in order to identify GIST patients with the PDGFR $\alpha$ D842V mutation, BLU-554 in order to identify HCC patients with FGFR4 pathway activation and BLU-667 in order to identify NSCLC patients with RET fusions.
 We may engage third parties to develop companion diagnostic tests for use in some of our other current or future clinical trials.
-However, Ventana, Qiagen or other third parties may not be successful in developing such companion diagnostic tests, furthering the difficulty in identifying patients for our clinical trials.
+However, third parties may not be successful in developing such companion diagnostic tests, furthering the difficulty in identifying patients for our clinical trials.

 Our inability to enroll a sufficient number of patients in our clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
 Enrollment delays in our clinical trials may result in increased development costs for our drug candidates, which would cause the value of our company to decline and limit our ability to obtain additional financing.
-If we are unable to include patients with the driver of the disease, including the applicable genomic alteration for diseases in genomically defined patient populations, this could compromise our ability to seek participation in FDA's expedited review and approval programs, development and regulatory timelines.
+If we are unable to include patients with the driver of the disease, including the applicable genomic alteration for diseases in genomically defined patient populations, this could compromise our ability to seek participation in the FDA's expedited review and approval programs, including breakthrough therapy designation and fast track designation, or otherwise to seek to accelerate clinical development and regulatory timelines.
 In addition, our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our drug candidates, are based on estimates.
 These estimates may prove to be incorrect, and new studies may reduce the estimated incidence or prevalence of these diseases.
-The number of patients in the United States, European Union and elsewhere may turn out to be lower than expected, may not be otherwise amenable to treatment with our products or patients may become increasingly difficult to identify and access, all of which would adversely affect our business, prospects and ability to achieve or sustain profitability.
+The number of patients in the United States, European Union and elsewhere may turn out to be lower than expected, may not be otherwise amenable to treatment with our drug candidates or patients may become increasingly difficult to identify and access, all of which would adversely affect our business, prospects and ability to achieve or sustain profitability.

-If we are not able to obtain, or if there are delays in obtaining, required regulatory approvals both for our drug candidates and for the related companion diagnostic tests, we will not be able to commercialize, or will be delayed in commercializing, our drug candidates, and our ability to generate revenue will be materially impaired.
+If we are not able to obtain, or if there are delays in obtaining, required regulatory approvals both for our drug candidates and for any related companion diagnostic tests, we will not be able to commercialize, or will be delayed in commercializing, our drug candidates, and our ability to generate revenue will be materially impaired.